Enfield-Li/React_Admin_SpringBoot_Backend/README.md

 #### Description:

-    A backend project that provides data/url endpoint based on the demo's requirement, with frontend source code from React-admin.
+    A backend project that provides data/url endpoint based on the demo's requirement, which fulfills all the required functionalities, with frontend source code from React-admin.

 #### Stacks: